node-class-may-2023/ComIT_Node/nodejs.md

   * http://localhost:3000/js/script.js
   * http://localhost:3000/css/styles.css
   * http://localhost:3000/index.html
-* We don't need to define our own routes for static assests (get, post, etc)
+* We don't need to define our own routes for static assets (get, post, etc)
 * If we take a deep look to this urls we can see that the public folder will be our site root for static assets

 ```bash